dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T546: Potential power abuses in surveillance are concerning.
+### T546: The potential abuse of surveillance power is significant.

 |Support|
 |---|